Ozzie Albies Player Props: Braves vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is sixth in MLB with a collective 9.5 strikeouts per nine innings.
+- The 9.7 strikeouts per nine innings compiled by the Astros pitching staff ranks fourth in the league.

-- The Astros have the sixth-ranked team ERA among all league pitching staffs (3.35).
+- The Astros have the fifth-ranked team ERA across all league pitching staffs (3.33).

-- Astros pitchers combine to surrender the 10th-fewest home runs in baseball (20 total, one per game).
+- Astros pitchers combine to give up 22 total home runs at a clip of one per game (to rank 13th in baseball).

-- Valdez makes the start for the Astros, his fifth of the season.
-He is 1-2 with a 1.80 ERA and 25 strikeouts in 25 2/3 innings pitched.
+- The Astros are sending Javier (2-0) to the mound to make his fifth start of the season.
+He is 2-0 with a 3.68 ERA and 19 strikeouts in 22 2/3 innings pitched.

-- The left-hander last appeared on Sunday against the Texas Rangers, when he tossed six innings, allowing one earned run while giving up four hits.
+- In his most recent outing on Tuesday against the Toronto Blue Jays, the righty tossed five innings, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.